Columbus community assistance for single moms

 Ohio Works First (OWF)

-Ohio Work First is currently giving $483 to family-of-three members.
+Ohio Work First is currently giving $483 to families of three members.
 They grant payouts through the Ohio PATHWAY Card or straight into the beneficiaries’ local bank account.
 On their official website, you either register for OWF or fill in the JFS 7200 form and send it to the local agency.

 Franklin County Department of Job and Family Services